tintin10q/Minecraft-font-and-translation-generator/README.md

 ```
 The program scans the json and creates a font with that setup for each item in file_names.
 The $ is replaced with the file name
-Running the example will make way more clear then me trying to explain it
+Running the example will make it way more clear then me trying to explain it

 Negative spaces are included
 -------------------